 The Structural Biology group operates a world leading suite of synchrotron radiation beamlines dedicated to the study of biological macromolecules:

-Research performed at the ESRF produces over 20% of the protein structures submitted in the world and accounts for over 50% of those that come from Europe.
+Research performed at the ESRF produces 40% of the protein structures submitted in Europe.
 To see a list of structures solved at the ESRF, see the BIOSYNC website.
 Please also consult our recent highlights.